 - 115 metres up and in high winds, the Tower can flex approximately 150mm.

-- There are 570 steps from the base up to View Deck 3, The Crow's Nest.
+- There are 570 steps from the base up to View Deck 3, the Sky Deck.